patrickm663/claim-prediction-in-julia/README.md

 function dummy_encode(x, name)::DataFrame
 ## Purpose: dummy encodes a given vector, with the first entry dropped
 ## as a baseline.
-## Input: vector of Strings and a name to assign subseqent columns
+## Input: vector of Strings and a name to assign subsequent columns
 ## Output: DataFrame
     u = unique(x)
     df = DataFrame()